7 Different Types of Tongue Piercing

 https://www.pinterest.com/pin/573505333774471259/

-As the name implies, a midline tongue piercing is in the middle of the tongue, whereas a side tongue piercing is just on one side of the tongue (either to the left or to the right).
+As the name implies, a midline tongue piercing is in the middle of the tongue, whereas a side tongue piercing is just on one side (either to the left or right).

 Of course, you can have the piercing on either your left or right side.
 However, you should choose cautiously because eating with a piercing can be uncomfortable.